aka: Wingding Pupils

 - Nono in Diebuster has star-eyes.

-- Rurouni Kenshin gets swirly-eyed in the more lighthearted scenes.
+- Rurouni Kenshin has our main hero get swirly-eyed in the more lighthearted scenes.

 - Super Milk Chan will often have yen signs appear in her eyes in slot-machine style whenever the topic of making money comes up; other, oddball symbols have been known to appear as well.